denisa-ms/azure-openai-code-samples/RAG in Azure/RAG with Azure Data Explorer CSV/README.md

 ## Create and ingest the embeddings into the Vector DB (Azure Data Explorer)

-The first step to create a RAG pattern is the embedding generation of the content.
+The first step to create a RAG pattern is the generation of the embeddings for the content.
-In order to do that you need to run the notebook [RAG - Fabric RTA - create embeddings](./RAG%20-%20Fabric%20RTA%20-%20create%20embeddings.ipynb).
+In order to do that you need to run the notebook [RAG - Azure Data Explorer - create embeddings](./RAG%20-%20Azure%20Data%20Explorer%20-%20create%20embeddings.ipynb).
 YOU SHOULD RUN THIS NOTEBOOK ONLY ONCE.

 After running the notebook you should have more than 1K entries in the embeddingscsv table as follows